cdgriffith/zabava/README.md

 ## Design

-All files are encrypted.

-Covers are AES256 JPG images
+* Covers are AES256 JPG images
-Media is MPEG-DASH Encrypted (AES128)
+* Media is MPEG-DASH Encrypted (AES128)

-Data will be stored on remote server like:

-    bucket/
-        covers/
-            0000001
-            0000002
-            ...
-        mpeg_dash/
-            0000001/
-                stream.mpd
-                audio/<lang>/<type>/
-                    init.mp4
-                    seg-1.m4s
-                    ...
-                video/<type>/
-                    init.mp4
-                    seg-1.m4s
-                    ...
-            0000002/
-            ...

-Info about the files will be stored in a locally encrypted Mongo Database
+* Info about the files will be stored in a locally encrypted Mongo Database